-This is another charity near and dear to us as we have a niece that was diagnosed with Type One Diabetes (T1D), and here is their story, as told by her parents.
+This is another charity near and dear to us as our niece, Emma, was diagnosed with Type One Diabetes (T1D).
+Here is their story, as told by her parents.

 It is a part of our lives and we do not let it get us down.
 We look to the future and pray for the day that she:

 - doesn't have to prick her finger before she puts anything in her mouth

 - gets invited to sleepovers without the other family being scared of her diabetes

 - doesn't have the stress of wondering if she is high or low and what is the cause of it and the damage because of it